 Juniors who are selected to represent Canada must be either a Canadian Citizen or hold a permanent resident card

 Juniors must meet the scoring requirement for his/her age category – Junior Boys – 148

 The CJGA Team Canada Selection Committee will determine the juniors who represent CJGA Team Canada by the following process;

-- Scores are then adjusted based on the difficulty of weather conditions, course conditions and course rating.
+Scores are then adjusted based on weather conditions, course conditions and course rating.

-- The adjusted scores will then be sorted by committee.
+The adjusted scores will then be sorted by the CJGA Committee.

-- Ties in the selection process will be decided by Section A of the CJGA Conditions of the Competition.
+Ties in the selection process will be decided by CJGA Committee.

 NOTE:The CJGA reserves the right to select team members outside of these qualifying requirements if the conditions of qualifying are not met.